US genocide in Iraq

 a) What is genocide?Of all terms in the lexicon, genocide is the true word for what is happening in Iraq.
 The controversy the word elicits reveals its potential.
 Some warn against using the term so as not to “debase its currency”.
 This is a misunderstanding of what genocide means.
 Others fear that if used wantonly, antiwar protest may appear sensationalist.
 In reality, any other word for US actions in Iraq is dishonest.

 Looking closer, we find that the word genocide has two lives: its common meaning and its legal substance.
 Commonly, genocide is taken to mean the total annihilation of a people.
 Nothing less counts, hence scepticism in using the word.
-On rapid reading, UN General Assembly Resolution 96 of 1946 authorising the drafting of a genocide convention suggests the same understanding: “Genocide is a denial of the right of existence of entire human groups, as homicide is the denial of the right to live of individual human beings.”
+On rapid reading, UN General Assembly Resolution 96 of 1946 authorising the drafting of a genocide convention suggests the same understanding: “Genocide is a denial of the right of existence of entire human groups, as homicide is the denial of the right to live of individual human beings.”1 But this definition bears reading again, for it is not the fact of annihilation that constitutes the crime of genocide, but rather denial of the right of existence of an entire given group.
+This nuance is important.

-2 — makes this point clear by focusing on the concept of intent, supplementing this with the important phrase, “in whole or in part”, thus grounding genocide not in numbers annihilated, but in the iniquity of a rationality that intends massively destructive consequences.
+Article 2 of the 1948 Genocide Convention — now the legal standard2 — makes this point clear by focusing on the concept of intent, supplementing this with the important phrase, “in whole or in part”, thus grounding genocide not in numbers annihilated, but in the iniquity of a rationality that intends massively destructive consequences.
 This qualification is what ensures that the Genocide Convention is a preventative mechanism and not simply a reactive instrument.
 It also means that guilt is a moral determination.

 Indeed, in origin the term itself — coined in the inter-war period by Raphael Lemkin, a Polish legal scholar — emerged from the effort to make “barbarity” and “vandalism” crimes under international law.
 It is intent to destroy that is the basis of the crime of genocide, illustrated in definable acts that constitute — or would — genocide.